APL-NavAid-for-Prosthetic-Vision/rtabmap_ros/README.md

-# RTABMap_APL
+# rtabmap_ros
 This is a wrapper to the RTABMap_ros package with linking to the RTABMap_apl library.
 Furthermore, it was tested to build on ROS Melodic with python3.
 The ROS Melodic was built from source.

 Original RTABMap_ros : https://github.com/introlab/rtabmap_ros.git ; branch: melodic-devel

-This modified wrapper to RTABMap_ros has been developed by JHUAPL.<br>
+This modified wrapper to RTABMap_ros has been developed by JHUAPL.
 Developers:
 Nicolas Norena-Acosta {nicolas.norena@jhuapl.edu}